ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-test.md

 ### Device identity is inconsistent

 If your device ID in Device Management is inconsistent when your device resets, the device is probably failing to open the credentials on the storage held in the Enhanced Secure File System.
-Typically, the reason is that the device cannot access the Root of Trust stored in SOTP.
+Typically, the reason is the device cannot access the Root of Trust stored in SOTP.

 One way to verify this is to see if the storage is reformatted after a device reset when `format-storage-layer-on-error` is set to `1` in `mbed_app.json`.
 It would appear on the serial terminal output from the device as: